TheSpaghettiDetective/obico-server/website/docs/user_guides/filament-change-notifications-with-octoprint-ender-3-v2.md

 :::

-1. In the examples folder, select Creality. then select Creality Ender 3V2.
+4. In the examples folder, select Creality. then select Creality Ender 3V2.
 You will see

-1. Copy and paste the files into the .\Marlin folder that is in the Marlin 2.xx folder that you unzipped in the previous step.
+5. Copy and paste the files into the .\Marlin folder that is in the Marlin 2.xx folder that you unzipped in the previous step.

-1. When prompted, choose to overwrite the two files that are already there.
+6. When prompted, choose to overwrite the two files that are already there.

-## Step 3: Set the Environment
+## Step 3: Set the correct Environment

 1. Click the *home symbol* on the bottom left of the screen to open Platform.io.